google/omaha/doc/DeveloperSetupGuide.md

 Once the above setup is complete:
  * Open a fresh cmd.exe window as Administrator.
  * Navigate to the 'omaha' directory in your source checkout, for example: `D:\src\omahaopensource\omaha\omaha>`
- * Run the vsvars.bat file correspionding to the Visual C++ instance you want to use to build.
+ * Run the vsvars.bat file corresponding to the Visual C++ instance you want to use to build.
 For example: `%ProgramFiles(x86)%\Microsoft Visual Studio 14.0\VC\vcvarsall.bat`.
 This step sets up the environment variables that the build scripts use.
  * From the above directory, just type `hammer` to build Omaha!
 (Note: More advanced build options can be found in [HammerOptions](HammerOptions.md).
 In particular, if you are building on a multi-core or multi-processor, consider passing the -j# flag to Hammer to enable parallel compilation.)
  * To build all targets in all modes, type `hammer --all --mode=all`.
 This builds both debug and opt versions of the binaries, including all unit tests, and standalone installers.